servian/GiT_2023/README.md

 * A Cloud Account with Active Subscription ( AWS, GCP, Azure, for the workshop we are running the demo on Azure Cloud).
 * Any api platform ( POSTMAN is being used for demo)
 * Cloud messaging Services ( We are using the Azure Bus Service for the demo)
-* Cloud Storage account to store the data.
 * A databricks workspace.
 * Key vault